Unblinking Eye

 Belgian Velo Dog .25

-In my lifetime, so far as I know, the first mini revolver to show up on the market was the Rocky Mountain Arms Corporation’s .22 short, which probably
+In my lifetime, so far as I know, the first mini revolver to show up on the market was the Rocky Mountain Arms Corporation (RMAC) .22 short.
+According to an interview with the current owner of North American Arms, Sandy

 NAA Mini Revolver